top of page

 Complete Guide to Buying and Cooking Corned Beef

 Ah, St. Patrick's Day is nearly upon us, and the aroma of simmering corned beef is about to fill kitchens everywhere!
-I love being a food blogger because my kitchen has been smelling like this for weeks. 😀 I put this Complete Guide to Buying and Cooking Corned Beef based on the questions I've had and that you've asked me.
+I love being a food blogger because my kitchen has been smelling like this for weeks. 😀 I put this Complete Guide to Buying and Cooking Corned Beef together based on the questions I've had and that you've asked me.

 I was wondering why we associate corned beef with the Irish and St. Patrick’s Day?
 Well, according to Real Simple: